 At present, there are three major versions of Apache available: the 1.3 series, the 2.0 series and the 2.2 series.
 You should choose the version that matches the one used by your web host.
 If you are using Apache 1.3, you should probably check out my other tutorial, How to Install Apache 1.x on Windows at http://www.thesitewizard.com/archive/apache.shtml

 If you're using Windows Vista, please see the How to Install Apache 2.2 on Windows Vista tutorial instead.
-Vista requires a different installation procedure.
+The later versions of Windows require a different installation procedure.